matter-labs/zksync-web-era-docs/docs/api/java/providers.md

 # Providers

-Providers are objects that wrap interactions with the zkSync node.
-If you are new to the concept of providers in `web3`, you should check out their docs [here](https://docs.web3j.io/4.9.8/getting_started/interacting_with_node/).
+Providers are objects that wrap interactions with the zkSync Era node.
+If you are new to the concept of providers in `web3`, check out the [Web3j docs](https://docs.web3j.io/4.9.8/getting_started/interacting_with_node/).

-zkSync fully supports Ethereum Web3 API, so you can use the provider objects from web3.py.
+zkSync Era fully supports the Ethereum Web3 JSON-RPC API, so you can use the provider objects from `web3.py`.
 However, zkSync API provides some additional JSON-RPC methods, which allow:

-- Easily track L1<->L2 transactions.
+- Easy tracking of L1<->L2 transactions.
 - Different stages of finality for transactions.
-By default, our RPC returns information about the last state processed by the server, but some use cases may require tracking "finalized" transactions only.
+By default, the RPC returns information about the last state processed by the server, but some use cases may require tracking "finalized" transactions only.